domenic/blog.domenic.me/source/_posts/2013-10-07-the-extensible-web.markdown

 More generally, if you want to be involved in helping the web succeed by guiding us toward better standards, then let's talk.
 It's an area I've been diving into over the last year, stemming from my Promises/A+ work but expanding into many other things.
-Finding the right approach and content is delicate, as these people are used to newbies coming out of the woodwork to demand feature X. But if you approach in good faith and avoid a prideful demeanor, they're often happy to listen.
+Finding the right approach and content is delicate, as these people are jaded by newbies coming out of the woodwork to demand feature X. But if you approach in good faith and avoid a prideful demeanor, they're often happy to listen.
 I've had a few success stories in this area already, and by this time next year I want to have a lot more.